R-Truth: NWA World Heavyweight Champion (2002–2003)

 Killings signed with the Nashville, Tennessee-based NWA: Total Nonstop Action (NWA:TNA) promotion in June 2002, and appeared on the first weekly TNA pay-per-view on June 19 as K-Krush.
 Killings immediately established himself as a heel by harassing NASCAR drivers Sterling Marlin and Hermie Sadler until he was attacked by Brian Lawler.
 Later that same evening, he participated in the Gauntlet for the Gold match, but was eliminated by Malice.
 The following week, Killings lost to Christopher after Marlin and Sadler interfered in their match.
 On July 3, Killings and Jeff Jarrett defeated Christopher and Scott Hall after Christopher turned on Hall during the match, aligning himself with Killings and Jarrett.
 On July 10, Killings defeated Hermie Sadler in a squash match.
 The decision, however, was overturned after Killings continued to attack Sadler after he had been awarded the match.

-On the July 17 TNA pay-per-view, Killings delivered an angry promo in which he implied that he had been held back as a result of his race.
+On the July 17 TNA pay-per-view, Killings delivered a promo where, in storyline, he implied that he had been held back as a result of his race.
 He then stated that he was to be referred to as "The Truth".
 Killings eventually began using his own name, referring to himself as Ron "The Truth" Killings.
 Killings defeated Ken Shamrock for the NWA World Heavyweight Championship at NWA-TNA 8 on August 7, thus becoming the first-ever, and to date only, recognized African-American NWA World Heavyweight Champion in history, and the fourth African American in professional wrestling history to win a World Heavyweight title.
 He successfully defended the title in matches with Monty Brown, Jerry Lynn, Low Ki, Curt Hennig, and Scott Hall before losing on November 20 to Jeff Jarrett who had the help of Vince Russo.
 As a result of Russo's involvement, Killings turned into a face.
 In subsequent months, Killings feuded with Sports Entertainment Xtreme before turning into a heel once again by attacking Jarrett on March 19.
 He later introduced Nelson Knight as his bodyguard.